What's my plan?

 Next steps

-Now you've completed the installation, here are some useful resources to get you started using Contact Center.
+Now that you've completed the installation, here are some useful resources to help you get started using Contact Center.

 • Accessing workflows in Contact Center